seathasky/Repeat-It/README.md

 # Repeat It

- An Ableton Live Extension for adding one effect to every track at once.
+An Ableton Live Extension for adding or removing Ableton audio effects across tracks.

 <img src="https://i.imgur.com/Hx4l2G5.png" alt="Repeat It" width="406">

 ## What it does

-- Right-click any audio or MIDI track.
+- Right-click an audio or MIDI track and open Repeat It.
-- Choose `Repeat It: Add Utility to all tracks`, or one of the other configured devices.
+- Pick an Ableton effect/tool, choose `All tracks` or `Selected tracks`, then click `Add` or `Remove`.
-- The extension inserts that device at the start or end of every regular track's device chain depending on what you pick.
+- Insert new devices at the `Start` or `End` of the device chain.
+- Use `Remove all Ableton FX` to clear supported Ableton FX from the current scope.

-All Ableton FX devices included!
+All included devices are Ableton audio effects/tools.

+> [!IMPORTANT]
+> Third-party VST support is planned, but we are waiting on Ableton to add it to the Ableton Extensions API.

+## Options

+- Dark mode and tooltips are enabled by default.
+- Options are saved between Ableton restarts.
+- Update checks run once per Ableton session and only show text when an update is available.

 ## Setup